tstatler/doctools/guides/acs/sdks/ios/README.md

     [paramDict setObject:@"pass" forKey:@"password"];
     [paramDict setObject:@"pass" forKey:@"password_confirmation"];
     CCRequest *request = [[CCRequest alloc] initWithDelegate:self httpMethod:@"POST" baseUrl:@"users/create.json" paramDict:paramDict];
-    [request startAsynchornous]; // for asynchronous call and use ASIHttp's shared operation queue
+    [request startAsynchronous]; // for asynchronous call and use ASIHttp's shared operation queue

-    or
+To make an asynchronous request and use your own operation queue, replace the last line
+with:

     [myOperationQueue addOperation:request]; // for asynchronous call and use my own operation queue

-    or
+Or to make a synchronous call, replace the `startAsynchronous` call with the following
+line:

     CCResponse *response = [request startSynchronousRequest]; // for synchronous call

 ## Asynchronous call

 It is recommended to run all the REST calls asynchronously for better user experience.
 If you want to be able to identify the request in the callback, you can add custom `userInfo` to the `CCRequest` object for your own record.

     NSDictionary *userInfo = [NSDictionary dictionaryWithObjectsAndKeys:@"custom", @"type", nil];
     [request setUserInfo:userInfo];

 ## Handling Server Responses